Razushi/Incandescent/Documentation/README.md

-Holds the documetnation for this pc, this shoudl also idealy hold information and notes, but that may be relongated towards `computer-nix-config` and `laptop-nix-config`
+Holds the documentation for this pc, this should also ideally hold information and notes, but that may be relongated towards `computer-nix-config` and `laptop-nix-config`.